Plenary and Panel Speakers

 Mark Chivers

-Government Chief Property Officer
+Government Chief Property Officer, Cabinet Office

 Mark joined the Cabinet Office as Government Chief Property Officer in January 2022.